vtex/vtex-courses/courses/service/04_clients-analytics/en.md

 In this course, it will be necessary to create a client that will be used to get information regarding product's number of views.
 The client that will be created will make a REST request in which it'll retrieve information about product views.
 This client needs to have a function that will be used on a handler for a specific route and this is how it can be tested.

-## Activity
+## Implementing the analytics client and testing it

 In this step, we will implement the Anaylitcs client.
-So,

-1. First, in the `/node/clients/` directory, you will find a file called `analytics.ts`, which already has a sketch, just like the code block below.
+First, in the `/node/clients/` directory, you will find a file called `analytics.ts`, which already has a sketch, just like the code block below.
 This is where you'll implement your client.

    ```ts
    import { AppClient } from '@vtex/api'